New player tips to Rainbow Six Siege!

-Players are unable to see the whole laser trace, what they see is just the spot at which you aim.
+Other players are unable to see the whole laser trace, what they see is just the spot at which you aim.
 If you decide to put a laser sight on your weapon, then bear in mind the placement of your crosshair.

 Players tend to forget about it and point it at the spot, which is easily visible to opponents.
-This gives your location away as it's easy to predict your angle based on pointer.
+This gives your location away as it’s easy to predict your angle based on the pointer.